devlup-fsu/DevLUp/README.md

 `_layout` contains all the pages in the site.
 Its contents will be essentially copied and pasted over the root directory, overwriting `.html` files as necessary.

+This directory should only contain `.html` files and subdirectories.

 ### `_templates`